Molly Grace9-Minute Read

 If you’re considering moving into a neighborhood or condo with an HOA, be sure to understand all the fees you’ll be required to pay, including regular dues and special assessments.

-If you have a mortgage, your property taxes may be included as part of your monthly mortgage payment, allowing your lender to hold this money in an escrow account and pay your taxes on your behalf when they’re due.
+If you have a mortgage, your property taxes may be included as part of your monthly mortgage payment, allowing your mortgage servicer to hold this money in an escrow account and pay your real estate taxes on your behalf when they’re due.

 In 2019, homeowners paid an average of $3,370 in property taxes, according to the CES.